DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 	- [ ] Lambda shows you how to `warp` and invites you to room #99

 - FINAL ROUND: software (`ch2-storyflag-round` = 4)
-	- [~] Lambda talks to you in person
+	- [x] Lambda talks to you in person
+		- [ ] Set map checkpoint: outer edge should tell you to go back to the mainframe to put in the OS
 	- [ ] (10.) `mainframeos` (room 99) (might be handled differently from other items)
 	- [ ] Cutscene: OS installation wizard
-	- [ ] "You did it" cutscene
-	- [ ] Credits
 		- [ ] Should need to go into town for an ethernet cable -- ("Oh, crud!
 I need to pull some dependencies...
 This is your last errand, I promise!
 Go get a spare cable from Trekkie, would you?")
+	- [ ] "You did it" cutscene
+	- [ ] Credits

 - AFTERWARD (`ch2-storyflag-round` = 5)
 	- [ ] Post-credits sequence: Alfonso mentions one of the Big Bad's powers that most people don't know about